hūmNET app

 AFTER

-• context to prepare users
+• new context to prepare users

-• emotional check-in
+• an emotional check-in and breathing exercise

-• breathing exercise
+• an emotional check-in and breathing exercise

 BEFORE